-DIGESTIVE SUPPLEMENTS include replacing vitamins you might be deficient in and minerals which your body requires to carry out the 'normal homeostatic processes.
+DIGESTIVE SUPPLEMENTS include replacing vitamins you might be deficient in and minerals which your body requires to carry out the 'normal homeostatic processes and may help you.

 Probiotic digestive supplements are a form of bacterial replacement therapy with little in the way of side effects.

 They are thought to restore small bowel bacterial balance by displacing bad bacteria.
 An example of this is acidophilus.

 Soluble fibre supplements can be thought of as prebiotics.

 They're a form of bacterial food, aiding digestion and restoring balance, without causing the bloating you may experience with insoluble fibers.

 Popular fibres include:

 DIGESTIVE ENZYMES can strengthen your IBS and are catalysts aiding the breakdown of foods in your body.